davidjohnbaker1/davidjohnbaker/content/posts/2021-11-15-invasion-of-the-non-musicians/index.md

 draft: no
 ---

-At the end of last week [Ted Gioia](https://twitter.com/tedgioia/status/1459193464445415429) shared a [blog post](https://tedgioia.substack.com/p/have-non-musicians-taken-over-music) that "reminded him of the STEM-ification of musicology and how we desperately we need more interdisciplinary dialogue about music".
+At the end of last week [Ted Gioia](https://twitter.com/tedgioia/status/1459193464445415429) shared a [blog post](https://tedgioia.substack.com/p/have-non-musicians-taken-over-music) that reminded him of "the STEM-ification of musicology and how desperately we need more interdisciplinary dialogue about music".
 In the post, Gioia makes the point that people with STEM backgrounds are, to use his word, "encroaching" on music studies.
 This inevitable encroachment is made even more harrowing by his chosen key quote which reads: